mdancho84/mdancho84.github.io/_posts/2016-8-7-CustomerSegmentationPt1.md

 ## K-Means Clustering <a class="anchor" id="kmeans"></a>

-Now we are ready to perform k-means clustering to segment our customer-base.
+Now we are ready to perform $$k$$-means clustering to segment our customer-base.
 Think of clusters as groups in the customer-base.
 Prior to starting we will need to choose the number of customer groups, $$k$$, that are to be detected.
 The best way to do this is to think about the customer-base and our hypothesis.
 We believe that there are most likely to be at least four customer groups because of mountain bike vs road bike and premium vs affordable preferences.
 We also believe there could be more as some customers may not care about price but may still prefer a specific bike category.
 However, we'll limit the clusters to eight as more is likely to overfit the segments.

 ### Running the K-Means Algorithm <a class="anchor" id="running-algorithm"></a>